TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: Processing Step Date
-**Description**: The date when a particular processing step was completed, YYYY-MM-DD or YYYY-MM or YYYY.
+**Description**: The date when a particular processing step was completed.
+Must conform to the ISO 8601 standard.
 **Use**: Optional
 **Use Condition**: None
 **Accepts Multiple Values**: Yes